 The goal of this course is to give the students a speaking knowledge of Spanish.
-Currently, we are living in one of the major Spanish-speaking countries right now - the United States!
+Currently, we are living in one of the major Spanishspeaking countries right now - the United States!
 Knowing Spanish will help you in the job market, traveling, meeting your degree requirements and you will get a great feeling of accomplishment.
 In this course, Spanish culture will be studied.
 Speaking, reading, writing, listening and comprehension skills will be taught and assessed.
 By the end of this course, the student should be able to read, write, speak and comprehend at a level 2-3 proficiency.

-This course is a continuation of Spanish 1.
+240531 - Spanish 2A 240532 - Spanish 2B Grades 10-12 Prerequisite: Spanish 1A & 1B Type of Credit: FA/EL This course is a continuation of Spanish 1.
 The first year concepts will be reviewed and many new concepts will also be presented (vocabulary and grammar).
 Currently, we are living in one of the major Spanish-speaking countries right now - the United States!
 Knowing Spanish will help you in the job market, traveling, meeting your degree requirements and you will get a great feeling of accomplishment.
 By the end of the course, the student should be able to speak, read, write and comprehend at a level 4 proficiency.